Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Related Work

 \section{Related Work}

 As UWB measurements, like any other radio frequency (RF) signals, are often affected by obstacle-induced NLOS and multi-path radio propagation, multiple approaches have been proposed to improve localization accuracy under measurement corruption.
 M-estimators~\cite{zhang1997parameter} are commonly used as versatile tools to mitigate the influence of measurement outliers by employing robust cost functions to downweight the impact of large measurement residuals.
-Researchers have also explored novel models to represent UWB measurement residuals including both parametric~\cite{cano2022clock} and non-parametric models, such as neural networks~\cite{zhao2021learning}, Gaussian processes~\cite{nguyen2020gaussian}, and Gaussian mixture models~\cite{zhao2023uncertainty}, aiming to enhance localization performance.
-Furthermore, continuous-time estimation techniques~\cite{li2023continuous,goudar2023continuous} have garnered attention and have been investigated for their applicability in asynchronous UWB-aided localization systems.
+Researchers have also explored novel models to represent UWB measurement residuals including both parametric~\cite{cano2022clock} and non-parametric models, such as neural networks~\cite{zhao2021learning}, Gaussian processes~\cite{nguyen2024third,yuan2025large}, Gaussian mixture models~\cite{zhao2023uncertainty}, and Gaussian variational inference~\cite{stirling2026gaussian}, aiming to enhance localization performance.
+Furthermore, continuous-time estimation techniques~\cite{li2023continuous,goudar2023continuous} have been investigated for their applicability in asynchronous UWB-aided localization systems.

-The anchor-tag geometry is widely recognized as a significant contributing factor to the performance of TDOA-based localization.
-Consequently, ensuring an optimized design for the placement of UWB anchors is crucial to guarantee reliable and accurate positioning performance.
-The sensor placement problem has most notably been studied by the GPS community.
-Geometric dilution of precision (GDOP) is a classical performance metric widely used to evaluate the quality of a GPS satellite configuration~\cite{sharp2009gdop}.
+The anchor-tag geometry, as a specific instance of the broader sensor placement problem, plays a central role in determining the performance of TDOA-based localization.
+In the GPS community, this effect is classically characterized using geometric dilution of precision (GDOP)~\cite{sharp2009gdop}.
 Cram\'{e}r-Rao lower bound (CRLB)~\cite{rao1992information} is a more general performance metric for sensor placement, which considers statistical properties of sensor measurements to evaluate estimation performance.
 In our previous work~\cite{zhao2022finding}, we extended the optimal sensor placement analysis to balance the effects of anchor-tag geometry and NLOS measurement biases in cluttered indoor environments.
 However, our experimental validation process was limited to static experiments conducted in a laboratory setup, using multilateration as the position estimator.